13 Life-Learnings from 13 Years of Brain Pickings

 - Presence is far more intricate and rewarding an art than productivity.
 Ours is a culture that measures our worth as human beings by our efficiency, our earnings, our ability to perform this or that.
 The cult of productivity has its place, but worshipping at its altar daily robs us of the very capacity for joy and wonder that makes life worth living — for, as Annie Dillard memorably put it, “how we spend our days is, of course, how we spend our lives.”

 - “Expect anything worthwhile to take a long time.”
 This is borrowed from the wise and wonderful Debbie Millman, for it’s hard to better capture something so fundamental yet so impatiently overlooked in our culture of immediacy.
 The myth of the overnight success is just that — a myth — as well as a reminder that our present definition of success needs serious retuning.
-As I’ve reflected elsewhere, the flower doesn’t go from bud to blossom in one spritely burst and yet, as a culture, we’re disinterested in the tedium of the blossoming.
+The flower doesn’t go from bud to blossom in one spritely burst and yet, as a culture, we’re disinterested in the tedium of the blossoming.
 But that’s where all the real magic unfolds in the making of one’s character and destiny.

 - Seek out what magnifies your spirit.
 Patti Smith, in discussing William Blake and her creative influences, talks about writers and artists who magnified her spirit — it’s a beautiful phrase and a beautiful notion.
 Who are the people, ideas, and books that magnify your spirit?
 Find them, hold on to them, and visit them often.
 Use them not only as a remedy once spiritual malaise has already infected your vitality but as a vaccine administered while you are healthy to protect your radiance.